ibirnam/js_closure_tutorial/closure_tutorial.md

 * If the `fight()` or `storm()` functions are called and `stamina <= 0`, return a string of `"I need more juice!"`
 * If someone tries to individually call `electro.punch()`, `electro.kick()`, or `electro.shock()` it should result in an error

-Verify and test your code with [jsConsole][jsConsole_link], and then push it to Github when you're done!
+Verify and test your code with [jsConsole][jsConsole_link], and then push it to GitHub when you're done!

 # Conclusion
-We've got our hero and villian for Spider-Text, what else can we build out?
-Can we interact with civillians?
+We've got our hero and villain for Spider-Text, what else can we build out?
+Can we interact with civilians?
 How do characters take damage?
-How do they regain health an stamina?
+How do they regain health and stamina?
 Can we allow Spider-Man to crawl on walls?
 Continue to think about how you can build out Spider-Text, and if closures can help you to do so!

-While Spider-Text will become an amazing game, it also showcased how closures are a phenominal example of JavaScript's versitility.
+While Spider-Text will become an amazing game, it also showcased how closures are a phenomenal example of JavaScript's versatility.
 We're able to nest functions within each other, define clear scope boundaries, set functions to variables, create anonymous functions, and self-invoke them as well.

 Closures also allow for creating public/private variables and functions.
 This is important if we ever want to restrict access, as rarely does it make sense to make everything global.
 For example, what if *anyone* could change Spider-Man's health?
 Or make him shoot a web?